 Scott Simpson, a professional on the PGA Tour since 1979, won his first and only U.S. Open title in 1987, dueling Tom Watson in the final round.
-Simpson, with seven other PGA Tour wins, finished 2nd place twice on the PGA Champions Tour in 2006.
+Simpson, with seven other PGA Tour wins, won his first and only Championships Tour title in 2006.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.